 Owned by the Rowallan Alton (Māori) Incorporation who have given up the right to harvest timber from their forest in exchange for the opportunity to receive donations from supplying rainforest carbon offsets to businesses and individuals.
 The offsets are priced to contribute to conservation management and community development at this site.

 The community landowners logged these forests in the past to help fund community development.
-In 2007 Ekos invited them to change forest land use from production to protection and to finance conservation and community development through supplying carbon offsets.
-With funding from the Ministry for Māori Development together they developed this project - the first rainforest carbon project in New Zealand.
+In 2007 ekos invited them to change forest land use from production to protection and to finance conservation and community development through supplying carbon offsets.
+With funding from the Ministry for Māori Development together they developed this project - the first rainforest carbon project in Aotearoa-New Zealand.
 Note: The New Zealand Emissions Trading Scheme (NZETS) supports native forest regrowth projects for forests younger than 1990.
 Tall rainforests were established many thousands of years ago and are not eligible to participate in the NZETS.
-For this reason Ekos developed this project under the international voluntary carbon market where such projects are eligible.
+For this reason ekos developed this project under the international voluntary carbon market where such projects are eligible.

 The Rarakau landowners aspire to sustainable land management excellence, running high quality cattle grazing land along side high quality protected rainforest.
 Purchasing carbon offsets from this project will supporting this aspiration.